-In the mean time, in a heavy based saucepan, melt a little bit of butter, and then add into the pan the chopped onion, chopped garlic and chopped thyme.
+In a heavy based saucepan, melt a little bit of butter, and then add into the pan the chopped onion, chopped garlic and chopped thyme.
 Sauté until the onion is translucent.
 Add the mushrooms and the pearl barley and continue to sauté for a couple more minutes.
 Add the stock gradually, stirring the pearl barley continuously until all the stock has been used and the pearl barley is soft with a slight bite (al dente).

 To the risotto, add the remaining butter, cheese, mustard and lemon juice.
 Season well and continue stirring.

 A forest feast for the senses and one that will remain in your autumn repertoire.